OPS-E2E-PPE/VBA-Docs/api/Outlook.Conversation.GetAlwaysMoveToFolder.md

 ---
-title: Conversation.GetAlwaysMoveToFolder Method (Outlook)
+title: Conversation.GetAlwaysMoveToFolder method (Outlook)
 keywords: vbaol11.chm3441
 f1_keywords:
 - vbaol11.chm3441
-ms.prod: outlook
 api_name:
 - Outlook.Conversation.GetAlwaysMoveToFolder
 ms.assetid: ecad049d-338b-d5e0-f241-a9dddaeae316
 ms.date: 06/08/2017
-localization_priority: Normal
+ms.localizationpriority: medium
 ---

-# Conversation.GetAlwaysMoveToFolder Method (Outlook)
+# Conversation.GetAlwaysMoveToFolder method (Outlook)

 Returns a **[Folder](Outlook.Folder.md)** object that indicates the folder in the specified delivery store to which new items that arrive in the conversation are always moved.

 ## Syntax